 Live Out Loud Educational Scholarship

-Live Out Loud is an organization dedicated to providing LGBT youth with resources and support for living openly.
-Each year the group awards three LGBT scholarships of $10,000 each.
+Live Out Loud is an organization dedicated to providing LGBTQ youth with resources and support for living openly.
+Each year the group awards three LGBTQ scholarships of $10,000 each.
 Students wishing to apply must reside in the Tri-State area of New York, New Jersey and Connecticut.
-They must also submit two personal essays, two letters of recommendation, and show a pattern of past leadership – preferably within the LGBT community.
+They must also submit two personal essays, two letters of recommendation, and show a pattern of past leadership – preferably within the LGBTQ community.
 Additionally, applicants must demonstrate financial need, future goals, and pass an individual interview.
 All awards are given in a ceremony in June.

 Horizons Foundation Programs

-With the amount of scholarship funding available, there’s no reason for any LGBT student, supporter, or child of LGBT parents to go without the college education necessary to achieve their dreams.
-Whether you’re seeking to become a doctor, lawyer, or work within the community on LGBT issues, there is a scholarship out there for you.
+With the amount of scholarship funding available, there’s no reason for any LGBTQ student, supporter, or child of LGBTQ parents to go without the college education necessary to achieve their dreams.
+Whether you’re seeking to become a doctor, lawyer, or work within the community on LGBTQ issues, there is a scholarship out there for you.